Now accepting Telehealth appointments. Schedule a virtual visit.

 Pediatric Dentistry located in Rye, NY

 Not all emergencies happen during business hours.
-That’s why Deborah Troy, DDS, and Charles Yau, DDS, are available for emergency visits at RyeSmiles Pediatric Dentistry in Downtown Rye, New York.
+That’s why Drs Deborah Troy (Dr Debbie), and Charles Yau (Dr Charles), are available for emergency visits at RyeSmiles Pediatric Dentistry in Downtown Rye, New York.
 The doctors are on call weekends, holidays, and every night.
-A provider is always on call to answer your child’s emergencies.
+A provider is always on call to answer your quesions and child’s emergencies.
 To learn more about the emergency dentistry services offered at RyeSmiles Pediatric Dentistry, call the office or book online today.

 Emergency Dentistry Q & A